How to Open a File in Editor from Tracy? (IDE Integration)

 chmod +x ~/bin/open-editor.sh

-If the editor you are using is not installed from the package, the binary will probably not have a path in $PATH.
-This can be easily corrected.
-In the ~/bin directory, create a symlink on the editor binary.
+If the editor you use is not installed from a package, its binary might not be in the system's $PATH.
+This can be easily fixed.
+In the ~/bin directory, create a symbolic link to the editor's binary.

-3. Register the handler for editor:// protocol in the system.
+3. Register the handler for the editor:// protocol in the system.

-This is done by running install.sh.
-The open-editor.js script will now serve the editor:// protocol.
+This is done by running the install.sh file.
+The open-editor.sh script will now handle the editor:// protocol.

 macOS